The Mississippi trial court system consists of Circuit Courts, Chancery Courts, County Courts, Youth Courts, Justice Courts, and Municipal Courts.

 Circuit Courts hear all civil claims for more than $200,000 and certain matters related to real estate.
 Circuit Courts may share jurisdiction with County Courts for matters less than $200,000, and share jurisdiction with Chancery Courts for certain other types of cases.

-Mississippi Chancery CourtsChancery Courts have limited jurisdiction to hear certain types of cases, including equity, domestic relations, probate matters, juvenile matters, mental health, guardianship and some matters relating to real estate.
+Mississippi Chancery CourtsChancery Courts have limited jurisdiction to hear certain types of cases, including equity, domestic relations, probate matters, mental health, guardianship and some matters relating to real estate.
+Chancery Court judges are also known as Chancellors.

 Cases generally heard by Chancery Courts include divorce, legal separation, child custody, child support, alimony, the probate of wills, the administration of estates and involuntary commitment.